pingcap/tidb-operator/en/deploy-on-general-kubernetes.md

 You can use TiDB Operator to deploy and manage multiple TiDB clusters in a single Kubernetes cluster by repeating the above procedure and replacing `cluster-name` with a different name.

-Different clusters can be in the same or different `namespace`.
-You can select different clusters according to your actual needs.
+Different clusters can be in the same or different `namespace`, which is based on your actual needs.

 ### Initialize TiDB cluster